schulle4u/yellow-extensions-schulle4u/podcast/README.md

 Podcast plugin 0.7.5
 ==============
-Simple podcast feed for media files.
-Based on the [original Yellow feed plugin](https://github.com/datenstrom/yellow-plugins/tree/master/feed).
+A fork of the [original Yellow feed plugin](https://github.com/datenstrom/yellow-extensions/tree/master/features/feed) optimized for podcast publishing.

 ## How to install plugin